Starshopping-dev/VPN-CITY/README.md

    - Create/update config.yaml with latest country list
    - Preserve any existing country settings
    - Create a backup of your existing config
+   - Note: This only updates the configuration files

 2. Configure settings in config.yaml:
    - Add your NordVPN credentials